Seville - Granada: Andalucia Cycling Holiday

 Day 7 – GranadaThe final day of the tour is just a shade under 50km and has some fairly long downhill sections, ensuring that you will arrive in good time to Granada.

-We will provide you with tickets for entry to the Alhambra Palace and give you plenty of advice on what else to see in Granada - one of the great cities for history lovers.
+We can provide you with tickets for entry to the Alhambra - one of the great cities for history lovers.

 Day 8 - Potential ExtensionsThe tour ends after breakfast.
 However, if you have extra time before you need to leave Granada, and you have some energy left, there is the opportunity to do one of the greatest cycling challenges in Europe.